vernjan/owasp-juice-shop/level1.md

 The easiest option is to use [Edit and Resend](https://superuser.com/questions/1112057/how-to-edit-parameters-sent-through-a-form-on-the-firebug-console/1112069) feature in Firefox.

-First, submit the form with arbitrary number of stars.
+First, submit the form with an arbitrary number of stars.

-Then, modify the request `POST /api/Feedbacks/` body like this:
+Then, modify `rating` value in the request `POST /api/Feedbacks/` body like this:
 ```
 {"UserId":18,"captchaId":4,"captcha":"-4","comment":"Hello (***njan2@mail)","rating":0}
 ```